betterscientificsoftware/bssw.io/CuratedContent/SelfPerceptions.md

-# A Look into Self-Perceptions about Software Engineering in the Scientic Community
+# A Look into Self-Perceptions about Software Engineering in the Scientific Community

 #### Contributed by [Rinku Gupta](https://github.com/rinkug "Rinku Gupta Github Profile")